 An almond A D A compliant toilet in a gray bathroom with herringbone flooring and blue vanity.

-ADA compliant toilets can resemble regular or standard toilets, but there are several characteristics that make them different.
-These special toilets have requirements for proper height, toe clearance, flush handle position and flush technology.
+ADA-compliant toilets can resemble regular or standard toilets, but there are several characteristics that make them different.
+These special toilets meet requirements from the Americans with Disabilities Act for proper height, toe clearance, flush handle position and flush technology.

 Related Tags: